ff13dfly/W3OS/APIs/system/README.md

 ## Overview

 - W3OS basic system functions, this part is the core part, to load the system and manage the runtime.

 ## Functions

 ### Loader

-- CDapps loader is the majoy
+- CDapps loader is the majoy entry for on-chain application, will supply the limited W3API to CDapps.

 ### Permit